alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 print(q1.all())
 ```

 The output is `[2822]`.

-For gremlin sentence containing `as()` step, we can also `dedup(TAG)` remove duplicates according to specific tagged entities.
-For example, the following  gremlin sentence also counts how may forums have members from India, but the traverser starts from `forum`.
+For Gremlin sentence containing `as()` step, we can also `dedup(TAG)` remove duplicates according to specific tagged entities.
+For example, the following  Gremlin sentence also counts how may forums have members from India, but the traverser starts from `forum`.
 To remove the duplicates, we `dedup('a')`, where 'a' is the tagged`forum` vertices.

 ```python
 # Count how may forums have members from India